Larry Ray (criminal): Sex trafficking and extortion

 In the summer of 2011, he and some of the group of Sarah Lawrence students, including Santos Rosario and his two sisters (Yalitza, a Columbia University student, and Felicia), Daniel Levin, Claudia Drury, Isabella Pollok, and Talia moved into a one-bedroom condo apartment owned by Ray's old friend Lee Chen, in Apartment 5E at 300 East 93rd Street on the Upper East Side in nearby Manhattan, New York City.
 Ray, Talia, and Isabella shared a bed in the bedroom, and the others slept on inflatable mattresses or couches.
 He managed to convince Santos Rosario's sister Felicia, a Harvard University and Columbia Medical School graduate, to leave her forensic psychiatry medical residency program in Los Angeles, California and join them in the Manhattan apartment.
 Ray forced the female roommates to have sex with him and with others, saying it would assist them in moving past their childhood traumas, videotaped the encounters, and threatened to post the tapes and to send them to the young women's parents.
 It took six years for Lee Chen to evict Ray from his apartment.

 In 2013, four of Ray's victims graduated from Sarah Lawrence College.
-In that same year, he brought Yallitza and Felicia Rosario, and later also Claudia Drury and Isabella Pollok, to his stepfather's property in Pinehurst, North Carolina, where he restricted their access to food (locking the refrigerator), was physically violent with them, berated them for imaginary infractions, accused them of poisoning him, and threatened them.
+In that same year, he brought Yalitza and Felicia Rosario, and later also Claudia Drury and Isabella Pollok, to his stepfather's property in Pinehurst, North Carolina, where he restricted their access to food (locking the refrigerator), was physically violent with them, berated them for imaginary infractions, accused them of poisoning him, and threatened them.
 There, he used them as forced manual laborers without pay on his stepfather's property, with him telling them it was so that they could repay money he claimed that they owed him.

 In 2014, he coerced former student Claudia Drury into working at a sex club.
 From 2014 to 2018, he forced Drury into prostitution, trafficked her, and took from her hundreds of thousands of dollars she made by selling sex to strangers.
 She worked under a name that was a combination of the names of Ray's daughters.
 Ray was also physically violent with her, and once almost suffocated her inside a Midtown Manhattan hotel.
-By 2014, Santos, Isabella, Yalitza, and Claudia had all attempted suicide; Iban Goicoechea, who also lived with him, committed suicide.
+By 2014, Santos, Isabella, Yalitza, and Claudia had all attempted suicide; Iban Goicoechea, who also lived with him, died by suicide.

 In 2016, Ray, Felicia Rosario, and Isabella Pollok, who was 19 years old when she fell under Ray's influence and then cut off ties with her family and followed him up and down the Eastern Seaboard for a decade, moved into the home of one of Ray's friends in New Jersey.

-The story about Larry Ray first broke in New York Magazine in April 2019.
+The story about Larry Ray first broke in New York magazine in April 2019.
 His daughter Talia and two other former students denied the claims against Ray in the article.